Santa Monica, CA skyline

 Frequently Asked Questions

-What is the crime rate in Santa Monica?
+What is the crime rate in Santa Monica, CA?

 What are the safest neighborhoods in Santa Monica?

-The safest neighborhoods in Santa Monica based on crime data include North of Montana, Northeast, Ocean Park, Wilshire / Montana, and Sunset Park.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Santa Monica are North of Montana, Northeast, Ocean Park, Wilshire / Montana, and Sunset Park.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Santa Monica crime compare to the national average?